 Sure, your provider loves to fawn over your sweet baby, but this appointment is about mom.
 How are YOU doing?
-Self-care is so important to your health and recovery after having a baby, so let this appointment focus on your well-being.
+Self-care is essential to your health and recovery after having a baby, so let this appointment focus on your well-being.

 These are some helpful questions to ask when you see your provider at your 6-week postpartum check up.
-Your provider will likely cover most or all of these topics on her or his own, but use this as a guide to remind you to ask anything she or he doesn’t cover.
+Your provider will likely cover most or all of these topics on her or his own.
+So use this as a guide to remind you to ask anything she or he doesn’t cover.

 10 Questions to Ask at Your 6-Week Postpartum Appointment